 Armo-Tool’s approach to flexible feeding

-To help a Tier 1 automotive supplier address speed and reliability issues it was facing with one its bowl feeder systems, Armo Tool, a supplier of industrial tooling and automation based in London, Ontario, Canada, worked with Omron Automation and Taylor Fluid Systems, a local distributor, to developed a flexible feeding system using vision, motion, and robotics technologies.
+To help a Tier 1 automotive supplier address the speed and reliability issues it was facing with one of its bowl feeder systems, Armo Tool, a supplier of industrial tooling and automation based in London, Ontario, Canada, worked with Omron Automation and Taylor Fluid Systems, a local distributor, to develop a flexible feeding system using vision, motion, and robotics technologies.

 Using Omron’s AnyFeeder flexible feeding system, along with rotary and linear servos, FH vision, e-Cobra SCARA robots, and a Sysmac controller, Armo Tool was able to create a new flexible feeding system for the automative supplier that delivered 99% efficiency at startup, versus 70% or less from the bowl feeder.
 In addition, changeover time was reduced to less than 10 minutes.